 Inmates must bath regularly and must be fully dressed while going to and from the shower.
 Nudity outside a shower stall or cell and “flashing” (intentional nudity) is strictly prohibited.

 Inmates with less than $1.00 in their Inmate Trust Fund Account for seven consecutive days will be supplied with indigent hygiene items.
 Indigent hygiene items may be ordered through commissary.
 Additional items may be purchased through commissary.
 If you have money and you need hygiene, you must order it through the commissary.
 Toilet paper is to only be used as a personal hygiene item.
 It is not to be wet and thrown on light fixtures, wet and molded into items, used for hair rollers, used as tampons, etc. You WILL receive disciplinary action if caught misusing any hygiene item for anything other than its purpose.

 ***Indigent packs are to be requested by any inmate that have no funds in their account and that is housed in custody over 7 days.
 These are requested by using the kiosk machines located in all of the housing blocks.
-Indigent packs will be given out on a scheduled weekly basis only to inmates who do not have any money in their account and has not ordered commissary in over a 7 day period.
-If you have money in your account or you have placed an order for anything from the Detention Center within the past 7 days (such as canteen, phone cards, batteries, or Fresh Favorites) you will not be considered indigent.
+Indigent packs will be given out on a scheduled weekly basis only to inmates who do not have any money in their account and has not ordered commissary in over a 7-day period.
+If you have money in your account or you have placed an order for anything from the Detention Center within the past 7 days you will not be considered indigent.
 We will not stamp any indigent envelopes if you have money in your account or if you have placed any orders in the past 7 days.
-Indigent packs will include soap, tooth paste, deodorant, 2 pieces of paper, 2 envelopes, 1 pencil and 1 roll of toilet paper.
+Indigent packs will include soap, 1 toothbrush, tooth paste, deodorant, 1 shampoo, 2 pieces of paper, 2 envelopes, 1 pen and 1 roll of toilet paper.